Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Method

 where $\mathbf{U}$, $\mathbf{V}$, and $\mathbf{S}$ are the UV map and semantic representation and are taken as input to the mapping function, $H_c^T$, to output the neural texture representation, $\mathbf{t}$, to form the neural texture field.

 Compared to learning a neural radiance field to synthesize the color of the human avatar, learning a neural texture will produce better appearance modeling by avoiding all the floaters above the texture surfaces.
-However, neural texture cannot reflect the view-dependent color effect when we change the viewpoint, nor the pose-dependent effect.
-To cope with this issue, we then decompose the neural texture representation into the albedo component and shading information.
-Firstly, again built by MLP, takes the neural texture representation and converts to the albedo color component, reflecting the diffused color of the surface:
+However naive neural texture cannot reflect the lighting change affected by occlusion, viewpoint, or human pose alteration.
+To cope with this issue, we then decompose the neural texture representation into diffused color and lighting correction branches.
+Firstly, we use MLPs to convert the neural texture representation to the RGB color component, reflecting the diffused color of the surface to represent the human appearance in the bright and evenly distributed lighting condition:

-where $\mathbf{a}$, denotes the albedo color componet and, $H_c^A$, represents the mapping function in the albodo branch.
+where $\mathbf{a}$, denotes the diffused color component and, $H_c^A$, represents the mapping function in the diffused color branch.

-We further encode neural shading information to represent the lighting condition influenced by the pose articulation and view direction change:
+We further encode lighting correction information to represent the illumination condition influenced by the pose articulation and view direction change: